Mico27/gbs-AppendLoadTextPlugin/README.md

 No special scene configuration is required.
 Install the plugin into your GB Studio project's `plugins` folder.
 The five new events will appear automatically in the **Dialogue** group of the script editor.

-If your project also uses the **ScreenScrollPlugin**, the `engineAlt/ScreenScrollPlugin/src/core/vm_ui.c` file takes priority and provides the same append/load functionality with the scroll-plugin's additional UI changes included.
+If your project also uses the **ScreenScrollPlugin**, the matching compatibility variant is selected automatically and provides the same append and load functionality with that plugin's UI changes included.

 ---

-## How to Use
+### How to Use

 ### Basic Load and Display